These men are currently in formation with the Oblates of the Virgin Mary in the United States. Scroll down for more information on each seminarian.

 “In all that you do, in word or deed, do everything in the name of Christ Jesus, giving thanks to God the Father through him.”
 Colossians 3:17

 The second of three children, Jorge was born in Fullerton,CA but most recently lived in Long Beach.
 He earned his AA degree in Film from Cerritos College and worked as an assistant on some film shoots.
 He first heard of the Oblates of the Virgin Mary through his godparents, who were married at the OMV parish of St. Peter Chanel in Hawaiian Gardens, CA. A man who enjoys editing and writing scripts for films, Jorge counts Charlie Chaplin, Alfred Hitchcock, and Christopher Nolan among his favorite directors.
-He entered the Oblates in September of 2016.
+He entered the Oblates in September of 2016, and entered the novitiate in August, 2018.

 “Pray the Rosary frequently.
 It costs so little, and it’s worth so much.”
 St. Padre Pio